Skip to main content

 Relationship Types

-All relationship types are custom—you define them in Project Settings.
+All relationship types are defined per-project in Project Settings.
 Demo templates may include pre-configured types to help you get started.

 Relationship types in Project Settings